pteronode/panel/README.md

 ## Goals of the project
 - Work done faster and more efficiently, with less skill requirements;
-- Provide more stable (than official) version of Wings;
-- Performance optimizations;
-- Self-healing servers;
 - Kubernetes multi-cluster environments;

 ## How can I help the project?